James D-Train Williams: Television and film

 D Train provided vocals on the 1997 soundtrack for the film Hercules.

 D Train sang the original "Pokérap", the official closing credit theme song for the anime Pokémon in 1998.
 The song also appeared on the show's official soundtrack.
 That same year, he provided backing vocals on the song "Eyes of a Child", written by Trey Parker and performed by Michael McDonald for the film South Park: Bigger, Longer & Uncut.

 In 2004, "You're the One for Me" appeared on the soundtrack of the British film the Football Factory (2004).

 D Train appeared on camera and performed on the soundtrack of the Amy Sedaris/Stephen Colbert film Strangers with Candy (2005).

 D Train's performances of "My Funny Valentine" and Hot Chocolate's "You Sexy Thing" appeared in the Halle Berry/Bruce Willis film Perfect Stranger (2007).

 Other ventures

 D Train has recorded jingle vocals for commercial spots.

 In 2001, SiriusXM satellite radio signed D Train to host "The D Train Show" on the Heart & Soul Channel 51 on the dial.
 The show was a blend of R&B music and guest interviews.
 Some notable guests included Lionel Richie, Roberta Flack, Jet Li, John Legend, Chaka Khan and Alicia Keys.
 The show ran until 2008.

+He performed at the INDUSTRIAL Event Space for SOULFUL Sundays with Elisa Fiorillo every Sunday from July 17, 2022 to August 21.
+Each Sunday night supported a local nonprofits, such as Opportunity Village, Nathan Adelson Hospice, Three Square Food Bank, and Pawtastic Friends.

+On September 14, 2022, D Train was honored and rewarded a spot in the Legends of Vinyl Music Hall of Fame.
+He, alongside Lou Gramm and others, received recognition for their career work in the music industry.

+In the 13th Issue of Chic Compass Magazine, D Train appeared in an interview.
+Later on, in December 2022, he was in a live interview alongside his long time friend Hubert Eaves III with producers from the YouTube channel Meet and Funk.